len-rtz/2024-10-15-Master_Digital_Sciences-Linked_Open_Data_and_Knowledge_Graphs_WiSe_2024_20245/presentation_applications/YAGO_Berg_Feuerbach.md

 - Improvement in 2012

-- "anchoring [...] along both the spatial and the temporal dimensions"
+- "anchoring [...] along both the spatial and the temporal dimensions" (Hoffart et al. 2012, p.
+3)

 - *When and where was a fact true?*

-- Introduction of *SPOTL(X)* for representing and querying "spatio-temporally enhanced facts"
+- Introduction of *SPOTL(X)* for representing and querying "spatio-temporally enhanced facts" (Hoffart et al. 2012, p.
+3)

 - Time (or time frame) for entities and facts